andreatrufini/Digital_Filter/README.md

 # Digital Filter

 This is my first project on digital systems.
+For specific details like simulations or other detail take into account the report in the folder "Report".

 The project consists on a digital filter able to take data from a memory *MEM_A*, perform operations and save the results in a memory *MEM_B*.
 The operation performed on the data is described by the following expression: